 The experience of being there and watching that knocked me completely sideways forevermore and made several questions whirl around in my head for weeks: ‘Who made that?’, ‘What were they up to?’, and ‘What was going on in the 1920s to have caused it?!’

 Most of all, I was impressed that the film was in a public space.
 I knew that it must mean something.
 That’s when I first thought ‘I really love films’, a thought that stuck in my head and has still refused to budge.

 In 2006 I ended up working here at the museum because I wanted to make the best of cinema by offering it up in a free public space.

 That was the year we had Ken Loach, Benedict Cumberbatch, The cast of This is England, Michael Parkinson, Patrick Keiller, Godfrey Reggio, Alan Bennett, Denis Dercourt and Terence Davies.
-That’s seriously good line-up and I bet you won’t find a better line-up of British and international filmmakers at any festival that year.
+That’s a seriously good lineup and I bet you won’t find a better lineup of British and international film-makers at any festival that year.

 BIFF was all, apparently, run on the passion of the people here.
 I soaked up as many great films as I could: 12 Angry Men, Paris je t’aime, Ten Canoes, Dangerous Men (a film and a screening experience so giddily unlikely that it still seems like a dream), One Way Boogie Woogie…

 Best of all, I got to programme something!
 The Louise Brooks film Pandora’s Box, with live piano—a sell-out and a brilliant, luminous night.